TABLE OF CONTENTS

 Click Here: Secure More Shipments and Quote Faster With This 3PL Tool

-In this article, we’ll provide six best practices to help you compete with the largest 3PLs and answer the question: How to increase sales in a logistics business?
+In this article, we’ll provide six best practices to help you compete with the largest 3PLs and answer the question: How to increase sales in logistics business?

 1. Define a Sales Process

-A sales process is a series of steps a salesperson takes to turn a lead into an actual customer.
-An efficient and effective sales process includes the following steps:
+A sales process is a series of steps your salesperson takes to turn a lead into an actual customer.
+It also provides structure, consistency, and measurable goals for your sales team.

 a.
 Lead Generation